Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 Finally, we compute the mean value of the current density operator.
 First, let us remark that the probability density operator can be written as $\ket{x}\bra{x}$ and its expected mean value is $\braket{\psi}{x} \braket{x}{\psi} = \abs{\psi(x,t)}^2$ or, in the Bohmian language, $\braket{\psi}{x} \braket{x}{\psi} = R^2(x,t)$.
 The (Hermitian) current operator can be written as $\hat{J} = 1/(2m) (\ket{x}\bra{x}\hat{p} + \hat{p}\ket{x}\bra{x})$.
 It can be easily demonstrated that:

-The average value of the current density depends on the position, and it is equal to the average Bohmian velocity multiplied by the square modulus of $R(x,t)$.
-At a particular position ``$x$,'' this current is just the sum of all particles that reside arround this position $x = x^j[t]$ at time $t$.
+The average value of the current density depends on the position, and it is equal to the average Bohmian velocity multiplied by the squared modulus of $R(x,t)$.
+At a particular position ``$x$,'' this current is just the sum of all particles that reside arround this position $x = x^j[t]$ at time $t$, multiplied by the Bohmian velocity at such position and time.